jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors as desired as they emerge as the code matures.

+Both practices are similar in procedures, in that they both document behavior emerging from the implementation.
+The main difference is in how log that behavior has be within the code.
+For Characterization Testing the behavior has been there for days, months or years.
+For Approval Testing the behavior has been there for only seconds or minutes.

 ## Find Gaps with Mutation Testing
 Approval Testing is reactionary testing.
 It doesn't drive the implementation.
 The implementation drives it.
 Therefore, if practicing Approval Testing, it may also be a good idea to include [Mutation Testing](https://jhumelsine.github.io/2025f/03/28/mutation-testing.html) to help find any behavior that the Approval Tests may have missed.

 # Some Behaviors Require Observation
 Some behaviors are difficult to specify.
 They must first be observed, and then they can be codified in an automated test.
 Graphical User Interfaces (GUIs) would be in this category.

 GUIs are notoriously difficult to test.
-Using Approval Testing, the developer would execute the code and visually confirm the GUI adjusting the code until the GUI looks correct.
+Using Approval Testing, the developer would execute the code and visually confirm the GUI and adjusting the code until the GUI looks correct.
 It can be approved in an Approval Test, but how do we test something visual?

 The Approval Test doesn’t approve the GUI directly.
 It approves the content being rendered to produce the GUI.
 For example, if the GUI’s form factor is a web browser, the content that’s rendered  by the browser could be the ASCII that’s in an `HTML` file.
 The ASCII content `HTML` file could be validated in one large String comparison assert.